The Honorable S. Reed Morian

 S. Reed Morian was appointed to the Commission by Governor Rick Perry on November 18, 2015 to a six-year term which will expire on February 1, 2021.
 Morian serves as Chairman/CEO of DX Service Company, Inc. in Houston.
 He is very active in the Houston community, serving on the Board of the Houston Livestock Show and Rodeo and past Chairman of the Houston Parks Board and the Houston Museum of Natural Science.
 He received his Bachelor's degree from the University of Oklahoma.

-Mr. Bech Bruun
+The Honorable Bech Bruun

 Texas Water Development Board